leobenkel/Soteria/README.md

 ### Root level

 To override where the config file is read from, update the setting `safetyConfPath` in your `build.sbt`.
+This setting can be a URL starting by `http://` or `https://` or a local file path.
 By default it will search for `./safetyPlugin.json`.

 Root level: